turingschool-examples/mod1-gestalt-principals-foundations/readme.md

 In small groups, find the following:

-* 2-3 examples of these Gestalt Principals being used in digital products of websites that you use regularly.
+* 2-3 examples of these Gestalt Principals being used in digital products or websites that you use regularly.
 Which laws are being applied?
 How do these principals make understanding the information easier?
-* an example where using Gestalt Principals would add clarity and legibility.
+* 1-2 examples where using Gestalt Principals would add clarity and legibility.
 Which law would you use?
 How would it make the content more organized and understandable?